cw-ec/reports_creation/README.md

 Once python is installed or configured the additional libraries required for the project can be installed.
 We will be installing the required packages using pip.
 Pip a tool that can be accessed from the command line to install and manage python packages.
-It comes preinstalled with python so no additional installations are required to run this tool.
+It comes preinstalled with python so no additional installations are required to use it.

 To install the required packages using pip complete the following steps: